Undefinition1/pdsnd_github/README.md

 ### Credits
 This was my first Python coding.
 I pretty much did it all myself, with the help of some YouTube tutorials on Pandas libraries.

+### About my dog
+We just got a new puppy a few months ago.
+It's kind of ironic, because he's a puppy and needs lots of attention.
+But since we're all home with him during quarantine, he gets lots of attention.